bazilinskyy/coupled-sim/README.md

 ![](ReadmeFiles/project.png)

 Prefab will be opened in edit mode along with the currently defined `Regular Prefab Editing Environment`.
-When defining the experiment it is worth setting `Regular Prefab Editing Environment` variable to the Unity scene defined in the experiment (`Edit -> Project Settings -> Editor -> Prefab Editing Environments -> Regular Environment`).
+When defining the experiment it is worth setting `Regular Prefab Editing Environment` variable to the Unity scene defined in the experiment (`Edit` ➡️ `Project Settings` ➡️ `Editor` ➡️ `Prefab Editing Environments` ➡️ `Regular Environment`).

 ![](ReadmeFiles/project_settings.png)